thebiggame/bigbot/README.md

 ```
 ~$ rolebot
 Usage of rolebot:
-  -c name
+  -chan name
     	Channel name to use (default "roles")
-  -e string
+  -char string
-    	Emoji to use as reaction button (default "🍆")
-  -o id
-    	Owner user id (only this owner ID and server owner can use register command)
+        Command character to previx all commands with (default "!")
   -t token
     	Bot token (required)
   -v	Verbose logging